dobschal/soccer-manager/README.md

 - [ ] Stadium Build should take some time
 - [ ] iOS App
 - [ ] Show other teams stadiums
+- [ ] show other teams league and info

 ### Stadium